johnykov/micro-infra-scala/README.md

-spring-boot-scala-web
+micro-infra-scala
 ====================
-A sample web application using spring-boot and Scala
+A sample web application using:

+*       spring-boot
+*       scala
+*       micro-infra-spring

 Using gradle as the build tool:
 -------------------------------